-3 Representation of Domain Knowledge
+Representation of Domain Knowledge

-In the AI community, knowledge is typically represented in formal languages, among which ontology-based languages are the most widely used forms.
-The Web Ontology Language (OWL) is the W3C standard ontology language that describes the classes and properties of objects in a specific domain.
-OWL and many other ontology languages are based on variations of description logics.
+In the AI community, knowledge is typically represented in formal languages, among which ontologies and ontologybased (e.g., the Web Ontology Language, OWL) languages are the most widely used forms.
+The Web Ontology Language (OWL) is the W3C standard ontology language that describes the classes, properties and relations of objects in a specific domain.